-(59) Confusion of feet, of right from left and right from wrong, so slapping the sides.
-Black liberty from white hegemony.... and the American declaration of Independence.
+(59) Confusing right from left (feet) and right from wrong, so slapping the sides.
+Liberty from hegemony... on the 4th of July.

 On the morning of July 3rd 1990 I was pulling on a white sock and this prompted the memory of a crazy question that I had asked my mother in my early teens: